-High tide of over 14 ft likely to hit Mumbai today at 1.50 pm
+High tide of over 14 ft likely to hit Mumbai today

+High tide of over 14 ft likely to hit Mumbai today; CM takes stock

 According to BMC, Mumbai on Wednesday has received the highest rainfall of the season within just 12 hours.